Prepared by WO James D Tew, V

 During the quarter ending April 1969, 24,000 sorties were flown, 44,000 troops were lifted, in a total of 5,247 hours of flight time.
 The 282nd was in contact with the enemy on 89 consecutive days, recording 698 confirmed kills.

 On 18 May, Marble Mountain Air Facility was hit with seven rounds of 81mm mortar and four aircraft (2 B's and 2 H's) were damaged.

 [ed, note On 11 June 1969 Sp5 Harry Grover Kunkler, III was killed in an air crash]

-On 18 June six Blackcats engaged in a troop lift, west of Quang Ngai, received intense fire from enemy ground positions.
-The lead aircraft exploded on short final to the LZ, crashing and killing Second Platoon Leader, Cpt George C..
+On 18 June six Blackcats engaged in a troop lift, west of Quang Ngai, and received intense fire from enemy ground positions.
+As observed by Black Cat 22 Richard Leister in Chalk 2, the lead aircraft took ground fire shortly after leaving the LZ, went nose up and continued onto its back; crashing and killing all on board: Second Platoon Leader, Cpt George C..
 Carr (pilot), Company IP, WO Gary C. Salenetro (AC), Sp4 Jose M. Delatorre (gunner) and Sp4 George R. Browning(crewchief).
 All five of the other aircraft in the lift were hit numerous times, with several other aviators receiving minor wounds.
 The company mourned the loss of this fine crew.